 Library Services acquires materials in a variety of formats.
 Digital versions of resources are preferred as they allow the most flexible use at varied times and locations.
 Print materials are collected when that is the most appropriate and available format.
 Video formats are limited to what the campus infrastructure supports.
 Microforms and older media types are not collected.

 Library Services cannot purchase textbooks or publisher-based instructional materials and platforms for reasons including, but not limited to, licensing restrictions and financial feasibility.
-However, librarians will work with faculty to identify course materials, including open access, Library resources, and other potential acquisitions that would enhance the Library’s collection.
-The Library places a strong emphasis on equitable access to materials for all Springfield College students and seeks to continue building a collection which supports academic development.
+However, librarians will work with faculty to identify course materials, including open access, Library Services resources, and other potential acquisitions that would enhance the collection.
+Library Services places a strong emphasis on equitable access to materials for all Springfield College students and seeks to continue building a collection which supports academic development.

 Archives collection development policies can be found on the College Archives website.

 Withdrawal of library materials is done on a regular and ongoing basis as part of collection development and maintenance.
 Librarians may elect to withdraw or cancel materials that have become obsolete, are in need of repair, are not used, no longer support the College curriculum or when there is a financial need to reduce expenditures.